marianabritoazevedo/mlops2023/Twitter_climate_sentiment/README.md

 ### Accuracy

-First, it is possible to compare the accuracys for the train, validation and test data
+First, it is possible to compare the accuracies for the train, validation and test data:

 - Train Accuracy: 0.5502
 - Validation Accuracy: 0.6451